 \section{Proof of \ref{main_theorem:proper,main_theorem:limit}}

 We now have all the tools to easily prove \ref{main_theorem:proper,main_theorem:limit}.
-We begin by giving slightly more precise statements (in the introduction, we ignored the question of existence of resolutions of singularities, assuming that many readers will be mainly interested in characteristic zero).
+We begin by giving slightly more precise statements.

-An \emph{admissible blowup of $\Mbar$} is a morphism $x\colon X \to \Mbar$ satisfying: \begin{itemize} \item $x$ is proper and surjective; \item $x$ is birational (i.e. there exists a dense open $U \sub \Mbar$ such that $x^{-1}U$ is dense in $X$ and $x^{-1}U \to U$ is an isomorphism); \item $X$ is normal and locally desingularisable (\ref{def:desingularisable}). \end{itemize} Admissible blowups together with maps over $\Mbar$ form a directed system.
-We check that $\Md$ can be compactified to an admissible blowup (perhaps after blowup of $\Md$ itself).
+An \emph{admissible modification of $\Mbar$} is a morphism $x\colon X \to \Mbar$ satisfying: \begin{itemize} \item $x$ is proper and surjective; \item $x$ is birational (i.e. there exists a dense open $U \sub \Mbar$ such that $x^{-1}U$ is dense in $X$ and $x^{-1}U \to U$ is an isomorphism); \item $X$ is normal and locally desingularisable (\ref{def:desingularisable}). \end{itemize} Admissible modifications together with maps over $\Mbar$ form a directed system.
+We check that $\Md$ can be compactified to an admissible modification (perhaps after modification of $\Md$ itself):

-\begin{lemma} There exist a proper birational map $\tilde \Md \to \Md$, an admissible blowup $\MD \to \Mbar$, and an open immersion $\tilde \Md \to \MD$ over $\Mbar$.
-In characteristic zero we may take $\tilde \Md = \Md$. \end{lemma} Note that this $\tilde \Md$ is then the largest open of $\MD$ which admits a map to $\Md$ over $\Mbar$. \begin{proof} We begin by giving a simple argument in characteristic zero.
-First construct some compactification $\MD$ of $\Md \to \Mbar$ following \cite[\S 6]{Rydh2011Compactificatio}, then apply Hironaka \cite{Hironaka1964Resolution-of-s} to see that $\MD$ is desingularisable hence $\MD \to \Mbar$ is an admissible blowup.
+\begin{lemma} There exist a proper birational map $\widetilde \Md \to \Md$, an admissible modification $\MD \to \Mbar$, and an open immersion $\widetilde \Md \to \MD$ over $\Mbar$.
+In characteristic zero we may take $\widetilde \Md = \Md$. \end{lemma} Note that this $\widetilde \Md$ is then the largest open of $\MD$ which admits a map to $\Md$ over $\Mbar$. \begin{proof} We begin by giving a simple argument in characteristic zero.
+First construct some compactification $\MD$ of $\Md \to \Mbar$ following \cite[\S 6]{Rydh2011Compactificatio}, then apply Hironaka \cite{Hironaka1964Resolution-of-s} to see that $\MD$ is desingularisable hence $\MD \to \Mbar$ is an admissible modification.

 In arbitrary characteristic the proof is slightly more involved.
 It is enough to treat the connected components of $\Mbar$ separately, so we fix one such component; abusing notation, we will still write it as $\Mbar$, and similarly write $\Md \to \Mbar$.